Atforestry/fetch-data/README.md

 # Instructions
 * This template is created as a template.
 Selected this template when creating a new repository.
 * Edit the .env file and adjust variables accordingly.
-Don't forget to add the Planet API API Key.
+* Add a new file called .env_key with the Planet API API Key (variable should be: PLANET_API_KEY)
 * Create a Python environment locally and install only the necessary libraries to keep the image as small as possible.
 * Review Dockerfile to select the most appropriate image.
 Now we are using Python:3 (pretty slim!)
 * Use make <COMMAND> to work with this repository: